-You can further narrow your query results or define how and which records are displayed using the Conditional Expression object.
-The Where clause filters records at the database level; the conditional statement queries your recordset results at the page level.
-For example, you have queried your Students table and returned 200 records of students whose major is Psychology.
-Now, you would like to display these records on your Web site - however, you want to display students at the senior level a red font to set them apart.
-In this case, you can build a conditional expression by searching the Major datafield for "Senior".
-The resulting expression would be:
+You can further narrow your query results or define how and which records are displayed using the Conditions object.
+The Where clause filters records at the database level; the conditional statement queries your Recordset results at the page level as the page is presented to the user.
+For example, lets assume that you have a Students table in your database.
+You have constructed a Recordset for your Students table and returned 200 records of students whose major is Psychology.
+Now, you would like to display these records on your Web site; however, you want to display students at the senior level with a red font to set them apart.
+In this case, you can build a conditional expression by searching the Classification field for Senior.
+In NetObjects Fusion, it is possible to create a Conditions object that would represent the following functionality: